NEW Medical Savings Account Plan for Medicare!

-Even though I still think Medicare Supplement plans are a better fit for most RVers, I would suggest that this MSA plan is ideal for anyone on Medicare who meets at least one of these scenarios:
+Even though I still think Medicare Supplement plans are a better fit for most RVers, I would suggest that this MSA plan is ideal for anyone on Medicare who meets any of these scenarios:

-- wants to maximize monthly cash flow by having a $0 premium plan and has some savings in case they need to meet their deductible before their MSA account has enough funds
+- you want to maximize monthly cash flow by having a $0 premium plan and has some savings in case they need to meet their deductible before their MSA account has enough funds

-- is living or traveling in rural areas where other Medicare Advantage plans don’t have providers
+- you are living or traveling in rural areas where other Medicare Advantage plans don’t have providers

-- travels throughout the country extensively (i.e. RVer) away from your “home base”
+- you travel throughout the country extensively (i.e. RVer) away from your “home base”

-- is healthy or has a chronic health condition that makes qualifying for a Medicare Supplement plan difficult
+- you are healthy or has a chronic health condition that makes qualifying for a Medicare Supplement plan difficult

-- is under age 65 and is eligible for Medicare due to a disability
+- you are under age 65 and is eligible for Medicare due to a disability

-These are just my suggestions and are not requirements.
-I think this plan will suit a lot of fulltime RVers with varying needs nicely!
+These are just a few my suggestions and are not requirements to qualify.
+I think this plan will suit a lot of full-time RVers with varying needs nicely!